morg0n/product_registration/README.md

 15. `> eb init product-registration`
 16. For region, enter 1
 17. To get access/secret keys, go to IAM Console > Users > IAM user > Security Credentials > Create Access Key
-19. Specify Python 2.7 for the platform
+18. Specify Python 2.7 for the platform
-20. Enter n for SSH
+19. Enter n for SSH
-21. `> eb create`
+20. `> eb create`
-22. Enter product-registration for environment name
+21. Enter product-registration for environment name
-23. Enter product-registration for DNS CNAME prefix
+22. Enter product-registration for DNS CNAME prefix
-24. Enter 1 for load balancer type
+23. Enter 1 for load balancer type and wait a few moments
-25. Skip "specify your own role"
-26. Note the elastic beanstalk address
+24. Note the elastic beanstalk address
+25. Note the elastic beanstalk security group
-27. To set environment variables, go to Elastic Beanstalk > All Applications > product-registration > Configuration > Software Configuration > Environment Properties
+26. To set environment variables, go to Elastic Beanstalk > All Applications > product-registration > Configuration > Software Configuration > Environment Properties
+27. To allow Elastic Beanstalk to connect to RDS, go to RDS > instances > expand instance > Instance Actions > See Details
+28. Click on the security group
+29. With the security group page in view, right click on the security group and select "Edit inbounds rules"
+30. In the far right column, enter the EBS security group

 _Note the following AWS gotchas:_
 - You must name the main file `application.py`